Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 They ate.
 For an hour or so, Ian got to totally forget the stress and tension, or the sword unquestionably dangling somewhere overhead.
 Urgug seemed to have relaxed a little, and regaled them with a long-winded but genuinely funny anecdote about his time at the Guvnurag equivalent of university, when he’d *quite* misread one of his classmate’s emotions.
 Apparently she’d gone very orange whenever he entered the room in the company of his best friend, and it took four failed attempts to set up a date between them before Urgug had finally figured out she was glowing for *him.*

 As it turned out, Morwk was the only "family man" among them, estranged from his partner and children though he was.
 Trrrk’k’s people were solitary by nature, Urgug was in the prime of life by Guvnurag standards and had plenty of time ahead of him before the biological clock started counting down.
-The list of Robalin lesbians fortunate enough to escape the Supremacy’s atrocities was so tiny that Dora had basically resigned herself to single life, Ian already knew Bruuk’s sad story, and Moj was...well, Moj was Moj.
+The list of Robalin lesbians fortunate enough to escape the Supremacy’s atrocities was so tiny that Dora had basically resigned herself to single life, Ian already knew Bruuk’s sad story, and Moj was... well, Moj was Moj.
 He simply shrugged the question off as though it was irrelevant.

 "What about you?"
 Dora asked.
 "Why *us* and not finding some nice sturdy Human gal?"

 Ian took a moment to mop up the last of his sauce with the last of his bread as he thought about his reasons.
-"I think...Look, fact is, life for Humanity’s a bit bloody precarious right now.
+"I think...
+Look, fact is, life for Humanity’s a bit bloody precarious right now.
 We’ve got at least two old and powerful alien empires who’d like to see us extinct," he said.
 "If I can, I want to be doing everything I can to stop that from happening.
-Having kids would be *nice,* but I never met the right lass and even if I did...I dunno.
+Having kids would be *nice,* but I never met the right lass and even if I did...
+I dunno.
 I wouldn’t want to leave my kids to grow up without me.
 I’d have to quit the fight, and I’m not ready for that yet."

 Variants on the theme of a nod bobbed around the table, and he stood to clean up.